Wisconsin school district releases tape of Black superintendent's comments that led to resignation

 Tiller's comments about bow ties and bean pies were a reference to the Nation of Islam, a Black nationalist movement with roots in Detroit whose male followers often wear distinctive red bowties.
 Followers also often consume and sell food made from navy beans, including pies, which are promoted as healthy.

-In a statement he issued following his resignation, Tiller said his remarks during the interview were “specifically directed toward the broader systemic issues within public education that contribute to ongoing challenges.”
+Tiller didn't respond to a phone message left by The Associated Press on Wednesday evening.
+In a statement he issued following his resignation, he said his remarks during the interview were “specifically directed toward the broader systemic issues within public education that contribute to ongoing challenges.”

+He added that he offered his perspective “with candor, anchoring my narrative in both my professional insights and personal experiences as an educational leader of color.”